How to Profile Your Ideal Customer Through Personas

 If you get stuck, and chances are you will at the beginning, seek out the answers directly from your existing customers.
 Casually bring up some of these in conversation and get to understand them better.
 Clearly, you don’t want to ask directly “What are your pain points?”
 But there are many subtle open ended questions you can ask to steer them in the direction you want them to go.

 Note: your existing customers may NOT necessarily be your target persona.
-The target persona is your “ideal customer” – the customer that you want to see on your tours.
-For instance, if you run a pub crawl tour and a family of 4 was one of your customers, you clearly wouldn’t want to start mapping out the persona based on them.
+The target persona is your “ideal customer” – the customer that you want to contact you for legal help.

 Going into this granular level of detail is an absolute critical task and will be one of the biggest keys to your success.
 Fail to implement this strategy and your entire business could potentially fail.